ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Mauritius](/prayer/notes/mauritius.html)
+This week we are praying for [Western Sahara](/prayer/notes/western-sahara.html)

-If you missed it, we last prayed for [Bosnia and Herzegovina](/prayer/notes/bosnia.html)
+If you missed it, we last prayed for [Mauritius](/prayer/notes/mauritius.html)

 ## Prayer App